hjvogel/pygame_genai/README.md

 ### Main Function

 The `main` function initializes the environment, defines the steps, and processes each step to generate the final game code.

+## New Feature and Plannings

+Add a pyGame Wizard guiding through the workflow
+Add the DSPyGEn code_master_retriever and Code - RAG - Open up to select what DBs also store code / hot code composables to remote offer (SaaS) maybe by hot wallets for micro payments TBD / composable smart contracts.
+Add terms and conditions for each code_snippet - Ricardian Contracts - Hoare Logics?
+Tokenize code_snippets of value and allow value chains / virtual supply chains / PoC for enterprise code value co-creation ...

 ## Contributing